SoftDev4Research/4OSS-lesson/_episodes/02-make-it-public.md

 Good documentation can make a big difference on how a software is used but also in creating a community around it to support it.

 ## making software (re)usable

+As we discussed earlier, a piece of research software can be considered successful if many people find it useful and cite it.
+As well as providing good documentation, there are other steps that you should take to encourage people to use and contribute to your research software.

+> ## Challenge
+>
+> Think about a negative experience that you've had with a piece of software.
+> What could have been done to improve your experience?
+Discuss this with the
+> person next to you.
+Based on this discussion, can you make any recommendations
+> to the rest of the group around how to encourage other people to use their
+> research software?
+>
+{:.challenge}

+- installation
+- info on dependecies, requirements
+    - files that provide detail on this
+    - containerisation
+    - mention mybinder.org
+- interface
+- good coding practices and following standards
+    - helps with re-use, adaptation, contribution
+    - link to SWC programming lessons & FAIR Data & Software Workshop material (https://events.tib.eu/fair-data-software/)
+    - tests can help with installation, debugging, encourage better issue reporting

 - good programming practice
   - SWC R & Python lessons